Kotlin/dokka/docs/topics/dokka-migration.md

 ### Generate documentation with the updated task

-DGP v2 has changed the naming of the Gradle tasks to generate the API documentation.
+DGP v2 has renamed the Gradle tasks that generate the API documentation.

 Previous task: